sindresorhus/sindresorhus.github.com/_apps/folder-peek.md

 You may also want to [disable the screenshot preview](https://osxdaily.com/2019/08/02/disable-screenshot-thumbnail-preview-mac/) so the screenshot shows up in the screenshot folder right away.

+#### Can I navigate to a folder multiple levels deep and then drop a file into it?

+No, that is unfortunately not possible.
+Folder Peek is built as a system menu, and a menu cannot be kept open if it's not focused.
+Instead, first navigate to the nested folder, click to open it in Finder, and then drag & drop the file into the Finder window.

 <a id="folder-open-with"></a>
 #### The app I want does not show up in the “Open With” menu for a folder